Northside General Surgeons

-Dr Hugh McGregor is an expert hernia surgeon.
+Dr Hugh McGregor is an expert hernia surgeon and has completed over 2000 hernia repairs.

-He uses laparascopic (keyhole) techniques almost exclusively to repair most types of hernias.
+He uses laparascopic (keyhole) techniques almost exclusively to repair most types of hernias and has been teaching and mentoring surgeons in this technique for 10 years.

 Common hernia types include: